MicrosoftDocs/learn/learn-pr/azure/backup-restore-azure-sql/includes/3-exercise-configure-backup.md

-Although the default Azure SQL Database configuration includes automated backups, most organizations will modify the default setup to tailor it to thier needs.
+Although the default Azure SQL Database configuration includes automated backups, most organizations will modify the default setup to tailor it to their needs.

 Now that you have planned a comprehensive backup strategy for Azure SQL Database and your company's ERP system, it's time to implement it.